 Hadith: Ilm Darayah, the Science to Understand the Hadith Text

-When we hear someone narrating or quoting a hadith, we often hear terms such as sahih, ahsan, aziz, gharib, dhaeef or mawdhu.
-Those who are familiar with hadith terminology understand the dimensions of the narration and those who do not usually accept all narrations at the same level without seeking any clarification.
-In Friday sermons and in everyday discussion, you would hear people quoting hadith to prove a point.
+When we hear someone narrating or quoting a hadith, we often hear terms like Aahih, Ahsan, Aziz, Gharib, Dhaeef, or Mawdhu.
+Those familiar with hadith terminology understand the dimensions of the narration, and those who do not usually accept all narrations at the same level without seeking any clarification.
+In Friday sermons and everyday discussions, you would hear people quoting hadith to prove a point.
 Often, they would identify their status in the eyes of traditionists.
-For instance, during a Friday Khutbah in one of the Masajid in Southern California, a known speaker quoted a hadith saying that Prophet said” anyone who combines two prayers is standing on the gate of hellfire.”
-He did not quote any source for this hadith, nor mentioned whether it was sahih, ahsan or gharib.
-Even if he had mentioned that people would not have known the differences.
-After the prayer, when he was asked to identify his source, he first said it was in Bukhari, well, there was iPhone where q quick search was made for this hadith.
+For instance, during a Friday Khutbah in one of the Masajid in Southern California, a known speaker quoted a hadith saying that the Prophet said, "anyone who combines two prayers is standing on the gate of hellfire."
+He did not cite any source for this hadith nor mentioned whether it was sahih, Ahsan, or Gharib.
+Even if he did, people would not have known the differences.
+After the prayer, when some people asked him to identify his source, he first said it was in Bukhari; well, there was iPhone where the inquirer ran a quick search for this hadith.
 It was not there.
 He then said that he had heard from someone.

-This is how even those who claim to be knowledgeable quote ahadith.
+It is how even many who claim to be knowledgeable quote ahadith.

-What is known as Ilm al-Darayah is rarely referred to in public discourse on hadith. `Ilm al-Darayah is the science that enables one to critically examine the meaning of the hadith.
+What is known as Ilm al-Darayah is rarely referred to in public discourse on hadith. `Ilm al-Darayah is the science that enables one to examine the meaning of the hadith critically.
 It deals with the accuracy of the text and pays attention to all of its nuances and any ruling it might contain.
-It is often used by a jurist.
-Its branches include `Ilm Gharib al-Hadith, `Ilm Mukhtalif al-Hadith: `Ilm Ziyadat al-Thiqar, `Ilm al-Nasikh wa'l-Mansukh and `Ilm al-Hadith wa al-Tadlis:
+A jurist often uses it.
+Its branches include `Ilm Gharib al-Hadith, `Ilm Mukhtalif al-Hadith: `Ilm Ziyadat al-Thiqar, `Ilm al-Nasikh wal-Mansukh and `Ilm al-Hadith wa al-Tadlis.

-Ilm Darayah is an established branch of Ilm hadith and in fact, it opens up possibilities of inquiry and critical examination of the text as well as it influences the rules of ilm riwayah also.
-For instance, this science enables one to make a distinction among the companions of the prophet as regards their level of narration.
-The narrations of Abu Bakr, Omar, Uthman , and Ali are not placed at the level of the narration of a simpleton especially if they deal with complicated or juristic issues.
+Ilm Darayah is an established branch of Ilm hadith, and in fact, it opens up possibilities of inquiry and critical examination of the text, as well as influences the rules of ilm riwayah also.
+For instance, this science enables one to distinguish among the Prophet's companions as regards their level of narration.
+The narrations of Abu Bakr, Omar, Uthman , and Ali are not placed at the level of the narration of a simpleton, especially if they deal with complicated or juristic issues.
 It also helps resolve the conflict between the two narrations.
-Two prominent Muslim scholars Ibn Yahya As-Saji and Imam Shafai are credited with books about this branch of Ilm Darayah.
+Two prominent Muslim scholars Ibn Yahya As-Saji and Imam Shafai, are credited with books about Ilm Darayah.

-Scholars have developed extensive rules to determine the validity of a statement or narration attributed to the Prophet and they have concluded that if following conditions are found in any narration, they would be rejected on the basis of Ilm Darayah.
+Scholars have developed extensive rules to determine the validity of a statement or narration attributed to the Prophet.
+They have concluded that if the following conditions are found in any narration, they would be rejected based on Ilm Darayah.
 These rules are not divinely revealed as the products of human intellect.
-They are influenced by the level of scholarship of the scholars, therefore, they cannot be perceived as the final word on the subject.
+They are influenced by the level of scholarship of the scholars.
+Therefore, they cannot be perceived as the final word on the subject.
 Some of the rules are:

 1. If the narration is against facts, it should be rejected.
-For instance, if there is a narration that says that Abdullah bin Masood participated in the battle of Siffin, it would be rejected because he died during the time of the third Caliph, Uthman bin Affan or the narration that asserts that Muawiya ran away from the battle of Jamal as Muawiya is not reported to be present during the battle.
+For instance, if there is a narration that says that Abdullah bin Masood participated in the battle of Siffin.
+It would be rejected because he died during the time of the third Caliph, Uthman bin Affan or the narration that asserts that Muawiya ran away from the battle of Jamal as Muawiya is not reported to be present during the war.

 2. Any narration that uses cussing and cursing against the family of the Prophet or against the companions whose character was well established and well known.